5+ years of experience

 How Long Should a CV Be?

-The ideal length for your CV is 1 page if you have under 5 years of work experience and maximum 2-3 pages if you have more than 5 years of work experience.
+The ideal length for your CV is 1 page if you have under 5 years of work experience and a maximum of 2-3 pages if you have more than 5 years of work experience.
 This was the conclusion after extensive research with recruiters and employers from various industries.

 Make sure to tailor your CV for each specific job opening or company and include only the information and experience that is relevant to this exact position.